shinyay/gke-getting-started/README.md

 The types of available clusters include: `zonal` (single-zone or multi-zonal) and `regional`.

-- Zonal clusters
+- Zonal Cluster
-  - Single-zone clusters
+  - Single-zone Cluster
-  - Multi-zonal clusters
+  - Multi-zonal Cluster
-- Regional Clusters
+- Regional Cluster
+- Private Cluster

 #### Single-zone clusters
 A single-zone cluster has a single control plane running in one [zone](https://cloud.google.com/compute/docs/regions-zones#available).